hongjianjin/sRNAtools/README.md

                 1 NextFlex Small RNA-Seq Kit v3 (Hartwell Center protocl) 2 NEBNext + sapkogrp/TrueSeq Index 26
-                3 custom ; need to set adapter sequence by -A --help | h                    Show this usage statement.
+                3 custom ; need to set adapter sequence by -A --sRNAtools_path        if you use your own sRNAtools installation --conda_env_path  if you create your own sRNAtools conda_env --help | h                    Show this usage statement.

        Note:
          All the above arguments can be configured by the command line interface or in the nextflow.config (default)

 ```
 ## Input
 A tab-delimited sample list text file is needed.
 There are two acceptable formats as follows.